2024 Cyber Monday Statistics, Trends, and Facts

 General Cyber Monday Statistics

-This is up from last year's Cyber Monday consumers at 64%.
-Of that group, millennials and Gen Zers will be the most likely age group to participate at 76%.
-Following that will be Gen X at 71% and Baby Boomers at 46%.
+This is up slightly from last year's Cyber Monday consumers at 66%.
+Of that group, Gen X and millennials will be the most likely age group to participate at 76% and 72%.
+Following that will be Gen Z at 61% and Baby Boomers at 49%.

-Nearly half of Cyber Monday shoppers (46%) plan to spend the same amount on shopping as they did last year
+5. Close to half of Cyber Monday shoppers (42%) plan to spend the same amount on shopping as they did last year

-21% of shoppers will spend slightly less than last year, 18% plan on spending slightly more, 10% will spend much less, and 5% will spend much more than in 2022.
+22% of shoppers will spend slightly less than last year, 21% plan on spending slightly more, 10% will spend much less, and 6% will spend much more than last year.

 Cyber Monday 2023 Purchases Statistics

-Electronics are the top item choice for men and women to buy on Cyber Monday
+8. Electronics are the top item choice for both men and women to buy on Cyber Monday

-Both men (78%) and women (62%) list electronics as their most sought-after Cyber Monday purchase.
-But which electronics will do the trick?
-The Roku Ultra, Amazon Kindle, and iRobot Roomba j7+ are all solid choices!
+Both men (79%) and women (69%) list electronics as their most sought-after Cyber Monday purchase.

-Additionally, Amazon was the top choice across age groups.
-Online shoppers will also be frequenting Target (55%), Walmart (51%), and Kohls (33%) websites.
-Other popular places for consumers to shop online this
+What's more, Amazon was the top choice across age groups.
+Online shoppers will also be frequenting Walmart (59%), Target (57%), and Best Buy (29%) websites.

 • Sephora (20%)

-17% of Cyber Monday shoppers will choose local businesses to buy
+11. 14% of Cyber Monday shoppers will choose local businesses to buy from

-While major retailers certainly have their fair share of items to choose from, let's not forget our favorite local shops too on Cyber Week.
-Supporting local businesses not only helps them flourish and grow their stock, but local shops often provide more personalized customer service outreach.
+While major retailers certainly have their fair share of items to choose from, let's not forget our favorite local shops too on Cyber Week - although this number is down 3% from our 2023 survey.

 Cyber Monday Consumer Preferences